rjrudin/ml-migration-starter/README.md

-# Making migrations from relational databases to MarkLogic easy
+# Making database migrations to MarkLogic easy

-This is a starter kit for creating an application that uses [Spring Batch](http://projects.spring.io/spring-batch/) and [marklogic-spring-batch](https://github.com/sastafford/marklogic-spring-batch) for migrating data from any RDBMS into MarkLogic.
+This is a starter kit for creating an application that uses [Spring Batch](http://projects.spring.io/spring-batch/) and [marklogic-spring-batch](https://github.com/sastafford/marklogic-spring-batch) for migrating data from any database with a JDBC driver into
+MarkLogic.
 The intent is to simplify the process of creating a migration application using Spring Batch by leveraging the reusable components in marklogic-spring-batch, and by organizing a Gradle-based project for you that you can clone/fork/etc to quickly extend and customize for your specific needs.